For campus IT, instructional technology, and platform teams

 The runtime

-Apps don't run on your LMS and they don't run on their own backend.
-They run inside a sandboxed browser environment on an isolated origin, behind a trusted edge gateway.
+Apps do not run on the LMS and they do not bring their own backend.
+They run as reviewed browser packages on an isolated runtime origin, behind a trusted edge gateway.

 Each launch crosses the same control path before an app can read context or submit activity.